jonreid/ViewControllerPresentationSpy/README.md

 ## How can I invoke the block associated with a UIAlertAction?

-Go through steps 1, 2 and 3 above to present your alert or action sheet using QCOMockAlertController.
-Then call `-executeActionForButtonWithTitle:` on your QCOMockAlertVerifier with the button title.
+Go through steps 1, 2 and 3 above to present your alert or action sheet using `QCOMockAlertController`.
+Then call `-executeActionForButtonWithTitle:` on your `QCOMockAlertVerifier` with the button title.